 Decommissioning endpoint instances

-For the reasons outlined above, when scaling down (removing a "target" endpoint instance from service), it is important to properly decommission the instance:
+For the reasons outlined above, when scaling down (removing a "target" endpoint instance from service), it is essential to decommission the instance properly:

 - Change the instance mapping file to remove the target endpoint instance.

-- Allow time (30 seconds by default) for all endpoints to reread the instance mapping file, and ensure no new messages are arriving in the target instance's queue.
+- Allow time (30 seconds by default) for all endpoints to reread the instance mapping file and ensure no new messages arrive in the target instance's queue.

 - Allow the target endpoint instance to complete processing all messages in its queue.